 The answer lies in the way our eyes have become accustomed to absorbing vast amounts of marketing each day.
 Most of the time, we greet commercials and signs with glazed-over eyes.
 Wieden+Kennedy’s campaign challenges that reaction.
 They are presenting digestible content (you can decide for yourself if that pun was intended…) in a form that disrupts the routine of the expected advertising ploys to which we have become accustomed.
 Between the readability and the shock of newness, they have people stopping and noticing what they’re saying.

 Taking things back online, that’s the same kind of effect you want to have on your web visitors.
 Yet, how can you actually get your audience to absorb the message you’re trying to communicate through your page?
 (Not to mention, to appreciate all of the hard work you’ve poured into creating a masterful online presence.)
-Conveying your point requires utilizing a variety of design techniques to guide your helpless scrollers through your site and pointing out the most important landmarks along the way.
+Conveying your point requires utilizing a variety of design techniques (like using image slideshows) to guide your helpless scrollers through your site and pointing out the most important landmarks along the way.
 Here, we explain what exactly skim reading is, how it impacts the user experience on your website, and how you can use web design to help readers retain information even as they continue skimming along your page.

 What is skim reading?

 Back when the Internet was still in diapers – we’re talking 1997, here – Jakob Nielsen of the Nielsen Norman Group discovered a major principle about how people read on the Internet.
 To put it in his words: “They don’t.”
 He arrived at that conclusion after finding that 79% of the users he surveyed consistently scanned web material that they encountered.